Eudjinn/capstone/capstone_ms.md

 Evgeniy Zabrodskiy
 17 March 2016

-# Synopsis
+## Synopsis
 The goal of this analysis is to understand the distribution and relationship between the words, tokens, and phrases in the text in order to build a predictive model.
-The distributions of frequencies of words, word pairs and word triplets are analised and shown in form of word clouds and barplots.
+The distributions of frequencies of words, word pairs and word triplets are analised and shown in form of histograms, word clouds and barplots.